 The only clothing I ended up buying was from Mango.
 A very, very crowded and chaotic place, where a girl literally stuck her hand into my dressing room trying to locate a lost iPhone, but the stuff was SO CUTE.
 I bought a dress and a T-shirt.

 That second night I stayed up late again, this time binge-watching Dead to Me.
 (SO GOOD.
 UGH.)
 But that made the next morning, which involved having to catch an 8:23 train, pretty miserable.
-I slept soundly in my window seat and felt groggy for the rest of the day.
+I dozed off in my window seat and felt groggy for the rest of the day.
 I NEED TO GET MY SHIT TOGETHER.

 At least the train ride was really, really nice.
-A solid 4 hours, but I’m now very interested in visiting previously unknown destinations like Montreux (absolutely beautiful French architecture along Lake Geneva) and Brig (snow-capped mountains–wait, do people ski here???).
-I still can’t believe I traversed French, German, and Italian culture within a span of 4 hours.
-I love Europe.
-Ciao for now, Italia!
+A solid 4 hours, but I’m now very interested in visiting previously unknown destinations like Montreux (absolutely beautiful French architecture along Lake Geneva) and Brig (snow-capped mountains–wait, is this where people ski???).
+I still can’t believe I traversed French-, German-, and Italian-speaking regions within a span of 4 hours.
+I love Europe!